mattmaddux/FASwiftUI/README.md

 # FASwiftUI

-Easily use FontAwesome in your SwiftUI projects.
-Supports Font Awesome 5 Pro or Free.
-Easily use Font Awesome icons as text in your SwiftUI views.
+Easily integrate FontAwesome into your SwiftUI projects.
+Use Font Awesome icons as text in your SwiftUI views.
+Supports Font Awesome Pro or Free.

 (Does not currently support the Duotone style.)